timdoubleg/crypto-index-bot/README.md

 # Description:

 This is the official code for a project in the course "Programming with Advanced Computer Languages" at the University of St. Gallen.
-The codes aim at rebalancing your assets on your binance account in oreder to reflex our index.
+The codes aim at rebalancing your assets on your binance account in order to reflect our index.
 The index is based on the ten biggest cryptoccurencies by market capitalization.
-Therefore, running the code will rebalance your binance portfolio in order for it to be weighted according to the top ten cryptocurrencies' market capitalization.
+Therefore, running the code will rebalance your binance portfolio so that it mimics the corresponding weights of the top ten cryptocurrencies' market capitalization.

 Technology: Python 3.6